An in-depth speed comparison between all the most popular memory cards tested in the Samsung Galaxy S10 / S10+.

 I have yet to see a micro SD device that supports UHS-II micro SD cards.
 It’s common for cameras to support this speed class but rare for smartphones or tablets.

-UHS-II memory cards have a second row of pins which allows the memory cards to read and write significantly faster, sometimes up to 3x faster, it also improves the IOPS.
+UHS-II memory cards have a second row of pins, which allows them to read and write significantly faster, sometimes up to 3x faster.
+This also improves the IOPS.

 The only reason I could see justifying buying a UHS-II micro SD memory card is if you wanted to also use it in a camera via a micro SD to SD UHS-II adapter.
 The ProGrade cards come with this adapter.